TITLE 77: PUBLIC HEALTH

 PART 515 EMERGENCY MEDICAL SERVICES, TRAUMA CENTER, COMPREHENSIVE STROKE CENTER, PRIMARY STROKE CENTER AND ACUTE STROKE READY HOSPITAL CODE

-a) All EMT-B candidates shall hold a high school diploma or high school equivalency certificate and be 18 years of age or older to be tested for licensure.
+a) All candidates shall hold a high school diploma or high school equivalency certificate and be 18 years of age or older to be licensed.
+Candidates who meet all of the requirements of this Part may test after attaining 17 years of age and may apply for licensure upon attaining 18 years of age.

-d) A failure rate per class of 25 percent or greater on the licensure examination shall require that the particular training program be reevaluated by the Department at least 60 days before the start of the next class.
+d) A failure rate per course of 30 percent or greater on the licensure examination will subject the particular education program to review by the EMS System or the Department.

-f) When a candidate elects to take the State examination or the National Registry's examination, the candidate shall pass that particular testing procedure.
-A candidate will not be allowed to take the alternate examination after failure to achieve a passing grade.
+f) When a candidate elects to take the State examination or the NREMT examination, the candidate shall pass that particular testing procedure or exhaust all three test attempts with the initial testing agency.
+Any candidate may request a waiver from the Department to change the examination testing venue after three unsuccessful testing attempts.

 g) Failure to appear for the examination on the scheduled date, at the time and place specified, shall result in the forfeiture of the examination fee.